mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-11-19-the-punch-you-do-not-see.md

 just multiple nervous systems trying to find rhythm —
 you discover your reflexes are better than your plan.

-And your training carries you farther than your preparation ever could.
+And your training carries you farther than your plan ever could.